samy35135/openScadScriptAnalyzerDev/README.md

 	$ sudo npm install
 	$ bower install

+The application uses a mongo database.
+There's two ways of using a database

+1- Docker

+You have to install [Docker](https://www.docker.com/) first.

-Pull database from docker repository
+Pull the database

 	$ sudo docker pull jiyoungparkkim/mongodb_base:0.1

-Start mongoDB database
+Start mongoDB

 	$ sudo docker run -d -p 27017:27017 --name mongodb jiyoungparkkim/mongodb_base:0.1 mongod

-Be aware if your mongo already run on your machine, you maybe have to stop it.
+#####If you have already mongo installed, you may have to stop it.

 Start server